yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/oct_2025_forward_replay.md

 ## Observations & Next Steps
 1. Document the retuned base manifest (thresholds + coverage floor) and add a weekly regression replay that fails when `model_gate_coverage_ratio` for the base drops below the new baseline.
-2. Capture the relaxed TCN gate (`hl_spread ≤ 9e-4`, `hl_spread_z ≤ 0.25`, `rvol_20 ≤ 1.8e-4`, `prob ≥ 0.68`, `min_hold 10`, stride 30) in change logs and regression docs so downstream manifests adopt the same floor.
+2. Capture the simplified TCN inference gate (`prob ≥ 0.25`, `min_hold 10`, stride 30) in change logs and regression docs so downstream manifests adopt the same floor.
 3. Align shortlist criteria with the refreshed manifest bundle so reviewers see the deployable artifacts that actually ship and include the recorded `gate_smoothing_stride` in release notes.
 4. Ensure CI exercises `training/infer.py::score_base_with_manifest` over the replay window and fails when deployable coverage or probability σ violates guardrails.
+5. Feed this replay window through the scheduler dry run (Redis queue + trading service) and confirm metrics (`scheduler_decision_messages_enqueued_total`, `trading_trade_attempts_total`, `trading_position_active`) reflect the gate counts above.